ekeilty17/ekeilty17.github.io/_posts/blackjack-collection/2024-04-09-I-dont-trust-autoshufflers.md

 ### Baseline - Fair Shuffling

-First, let's see what happens if the cards are shuffling fairly.
+First, let's see what happens if the cards are shuffled fairly.
 The following is the result of simulating $1$ million hands for both Basic Strategy and optimal Card Counting.

 <center>
 <div class="overflow-container">